-As you can see from the above chart, the Total Net Assets (Financial Strength) of these 5 Connecticut Non-Profit Hospital Organizations increased by a phenomenal 99% to $4.057 bil for their average 4.25 years during the Obama Administration.
+As you can see from the above chart, the Total Net Assets of these two Connecticut Non-Profit Hospital Organizations increased by a robust 48% during the Obama Administration.

-Very positively impacting this very robust increase in the Net Assets (Financial Strength) of these 5 Connecticut Hospital Organizations were actions taken by both the Obama Administration and the US Fed to strengthen the US Financial Foundation which was severely damaged from the financial meltdown in late 2008.
+Very positively impacting this major increase in the Net Assets (Financial Strength) of these hospitals were actions taken by both the Obama Administration and the US Fed to strengthen the US Financial Foundation which was severely damaged from the financial meltdown in late 2008.

-In addition, the Affordable Care Act (ACA) has also played a key role in this very impressive increase in Net Assets (Financial Strength) of these 5 Connecticut Non-Profit Hospital Organizations.
+In addition, the Affordable Care Act (ACA) has also played a key role in this increase in Net Assets (Financial Strength) of these Non-Profit Hospital Organizations.

-A remarkable thing is that these very robust increases in Net Assets (Financial Strength) of these Non-Profit Hospital Organizations occurred when these Non-Profit Hospitals were also playing very instrumental roles in the substantial annual percentage growth reduction of Total US Health Care Costs which occurred in each of the most recent three years under the ACA.
+A remarkable thing is that these robust increases in Net Assets of these Non-Profit Hospital Organizations occurred when these Non-Profit Hospitals were also able to substantially bend down the Total US Health Care Cost Curve in each of the most recent three years.